Camp Tuckabatchee Inc. is an Independent Non-for-Profit Summer Youth Camp, Established in 1927

 We have 60-80 campers each week.
 We register campers on a first come first serve basis.

-To register your child, please complete the registration form and mail with your deposit.
+To register your child, please complete the registration form and mail it with your deposit.

-Once your child is registered you will receive a conformation packet.
+Once your child is registered you will receive a confirmation packet.

-The conformation packet will include: Supply list, arrival and departure times, and your child’s address while at camp.
+The confirmation packet will include a Supply list, arrival and departure times, and your child’s address while at camp.
 A health history form, which does not require a physical, but is parent information.

 We have an EMT / 1st Aid Staff, which live, at the camp while camp is in session.
-All parents will meet with the EMT / 1st Aid Staff as part of check in.
+All parents will meet with the EMT / 1st Aid Staff as part of the check-in.